 Look for weapons that have an Elemental Mastery sub-stat and equip them on the desired characters.
 Obviously, the total EM of the weapon depends on its level.

 Artifacts in Genshin Impact have sub-stats and a main stat.
 For the highest amount of Elemental Mastery, try looking for a Sands, Goblet, or Circlet artifact with an EM main stat.

 As a casual Genshin Impact player, you don’t really need to worry about the statistical side of things.
-To be fair, you’ll be able to clear the Spiral Abyss even if you don’t know the exact amount of buffs provided to your elemental damage by Elemental Mastery.
+You’ll be able to clear the Spiral Abyss even if you don’t know the exact amount of buffs provided to your elemental damage by Elemental Mastery.

 For more Genshin Impact content, you can check out: